flobeier/build-gluon/README.md

 * start building with `make GLUON_TARGET=<your target> GLUON_RELEASE=<your release name>`.
 I'd recommend adding `-j`, followed by the number of threads your CPU has, in order to make use of multithreading and speed up the build process.
 An example build command could be `make -j4 GLUON_TARGET=ar71xx-tiny GLUON_RELEASE=2017.1.x`.

 Notes:
-* When switching Gluon branches a `make -C lede dirclean` can be necessary in order to remove an old toolchain.
+* When switching Gluon branches a `make -C openwrt dirclean` can be necessary in order to remove an old toolchain.
 * Make sure that you have enough free space, e. g. `ar71xx` needs around 11 GB.
 The other targets require similar amounts.

 Fore more information visit https://gluon.readthedocs.io/.